sjholton/Kulkarni-Group-Handbook/Literature.md

 ### Literature

-Tips for keeping track of literature or reading more efficiently or whatever Use Mendeley to organize the literature.
+Tips for keeping track of literature and reading more efficiently:
+Use Mendeley to organize the literature.
 Use the watch folder functionality.
 Ambar - Read in the following order conclusions/ summary --> intro --> figures/ captions --> whole paper Ambar - summarize the main results in a power point slide